-The law says that an executor may not accept payment for his work unless the will expressly authorises it.
-But if you want a professional executor, he will usually act only if he is paid for his time.
-So we always provide a simple sentence authorising payment to executors.
+The law says that an executor may not accept payment for his work unless the Will expressly authorises it.
+But if you want a professional executor, they will usually act only if they are paid for his time.
+So we always provide a simple sentence authorising professional executors to be remunerated.

-It would be most unusual for a family member acting as an executor to demand payment for his time, but he could reasonably ask for repayment of expenses.
+It would be most unusual for a family member acting as an executor to demand to be paid for their time, but they could reasonably ask for repayment of expenses.

 Directions for valuation of your estate

 Strictly, you do not legally own your own dead body and, therefore, cannot specify what should happen to it.
-However, if you make your funeral wishes clear in your will, it is most likely that your executors and relatives will carry out them out.
+However, if you make your funeral wishes clear in your Will, it is most likely that your executors and relatives will carry them out.

 An example letter of intent

-A letter of intent is a “side letter” that is not part of your will and not binding.
-However, executors, whoever they are, tend to follow the instructions you give in it.
+A letter of intent is a side letter that is not part of your Will and not binding.
+However, executors tend to follow the instructions you give in it.
 A letter of intent gives you an opportunity to cover business arrangements and personal matters in depth.
-It is not registered, unlike your will is, so no-one except your executors need ever know its contents.
+It is not registered, unlike your Will is, so no-one except your personal representatives needs ever know its contents.

-You can create a trust on purpose or by operation of law such as when you leave a gift to someone under 18 years old.
-Trusts are a complicated concept, which we explain here.
+You can create a trust on purpose or by operation of law such as when you leave a gift to minor children under 18.
+Trusts are a complicated concept.
+You can read more about trusts in Wills.